amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ```

 ## Handle exceeded rate limits
-**Purpose**: Helps you keep your application running smoothly even when your application exceeds the API rate limits.
+**Purpose**: Helps keep your application running smoothly even when your application exceeds the API rate limits.

 **Context**: Rate limits protect resources and ensure fair API usage.
 If your application exceeds these limits, you receive a `429` response.
 Handle this response in code to prevent application failures.